simbricks/simbricks/doc/learn/execution.rst

 Client Library
 ------------------------------------

-The Client Library i.e. the `simbricks-client` package is used for interacting with the SimBricks Backend and implements its API.
+The Client Library i.e. the ``simbricks-client`` package is used for interacting with the SimBricks Backend and implements its API.
 It provides the interface i.e. python functions to:

 - Upload virtual prototype configurations.
 That means it offers functions to send :ref:`System-, Simulation-, and Instantiation-Configurations <sec-orchestration-framework>` to the SimBricks Backend in order to store those there.

   Users can upload their Python simulation scripts and related configurations to the cloud.
-- Manage Simulations: It allows users to cerate, stop, monitor and alter the execution of virtual prototypes through Runs.
+- Manage Simulations: It allows users to create, stop, monitor and alter the execution of virtual prototypes through Runs.
 - Retrieve Results: After a simulation is complete, users can download logs and output files for analysis.

 .. hint::
-  You can simply install client library by running ``pip install simbricks-client``.
+  You can simply install the client library by running ``pip install simbricks-client``.

 This package is particularly useful if users want to interact with SimBricks virtual prototypes in python directly.
-This can e.g. be very useful when integrating SimBricks into yout CI/CD setup.
+This can e.g. be very useful when integrating SimBricks into your CI/CD setup.

 Through the Client Library you can:

-- extend the experiment script to send the virtual prototype through the python API to the SimBricks Backend:
+- extend the experiment script to send the virtual prototype through the python API to the SimBricks Backend and follow its console output:

   .. code-block:: python

+    import asyncio
+    from simbricks.client.opus import base as opus_base

     ...
-    sys = system.System()
+    syst = system.System()
     ...
-    simulation = sim.Simulation("My-very-first-test-simulation", sys)
+    sim = simulation.Simulation("My-very-first-test-simulation", syst)
     ...
-    instance = inst.Instantiation(simulation)
+    instance = instantiation.Instantiation(sim)
     ...

+    async def main():
-    await opus_base.create_run(instance)
+        run_id = await opus_base.create_run(instance)
-    ...
+        line_gen = opus_base.ConsoleLineGenerator(run_id=run_id, follow=True)
+        async for _, line in line_gen.generate_lines():
+            print(line)

+    asyncio.run(main())

 - re-submit script: submit via python script itself using the api:

   .. code-block:: bash

-    python3 simple_demo.py
+    python3 my-simple-experiment-verbose.py

 .. hint::
-  If you want to have a closer look at the funcitons offered by our python client library check out its refernce :ref:`here <sec-client-ref>`.
+  If you want to have a closer look at the functions offered by our python client library check out its reference :ref:`here <sec-client-ref>`.

-..
-  * **Data Analysis** - *How to retrieve and process data from Executions in the Cloud?*
+  A complete example of submitting runs and processing their results programmatically (including plotting) can be found in the ``prog-api-demo`` directory of the examples repository.

 On-Premise
 ==============================

 .. attention::
   The SimBricks on-premise version for local execution is designed to provide a lightweight solution for running simulations on a single machine and is **primarily meant to facilitate testing, debugging**, and running very small simulations.
-  Compared to the loud offering it comes with some following limitations and a reduced feature set (e.g. no distributed simulations) and generally limited support.
+  Compared to the cloud offering it comes with some limitations and a reduced feature set (e.g. no distributed simulations) and generally limited support.

 It is also possible to run SimBricks virtual prototypes locally without a cloud setup or Runners.

-For this SimBricks ships the `simbricks-local` python package that comes with a command line tool to execute simulations.
+For this SimBricks ships the ``simbricks-local`` python package that comes with a command line tool to execute simulations.
-You can check that it is installed by invoking `simbricks-run --help`.
+You can check that it is installed by invoking ``simbricks-run --help``.
 In that case you should see output similar to the following:

 .. code-block::

-  usage: simbricks-run [-h] [--list] [--filter PATTERN [PATTERN ...]] [--runs N] [--firstrun N] [--force] [--verbose] [--pcap] [--profile-int S] [--repo DIR] [--workdir DIR] [--parallel] [--cores N] [--mem N] EXP [EXP ...]
+  usage: simbricks-run [-h] [--list] [--filter PATTERN [PATTERN ...]] [--runs N] [--firstrun N] [--force] [--verbose] [--pcap] [--profile-int S] [--global-input-dir DIR] [--workdir DIR] [--parallel] [--cores N] [--mem N] EXP [EXP ...]

   positional arguments:
     EXP                   Python modules to load the experiments from